Cheryl Boyce Taylor

 Cheryl Allison Boyce-Taylor (born 1950) is a Trinidadian poet, teaching artist, and theatre performer who lives in Brooklyn, New York.
 Boyce-Taylor has published several full-length poetry monographs including early works As A Woman I Laugh and Cry: Poems, Birthsounds, Rhythms and Other Contractions; five collections of poetry; and an award-winning verse memoir dedicated to her son.

-She is the mother of late African-American hip hop artiste Malik Izaak Taylor aka Phife Dawg of A Tribe Called Quest.
+She is the mother of late Trinidadian-American hip hop artiste Malik Izaak Taylor aka Phife Dawg of A Tribe Called Quest.

 Biography

 Early years and Education

 Cheryl Boyce-Taylor was born in Arima, Trinidad and Tobago on the 6th of December 1950.
 Her early years were spent honing a love for poetry in the footsteps of her mother who was a regular winner of poetry recitation contests during her own school days.
 In primary school, Boyce-Taylor recalls learning Shelley, Keats, and Shakespeare, but it was through the political and social musings of calypsonians and through the sound of the steel pan that Boyce-Taylor realized the power of poetry to reflect her life.

 At the age of 13, Cheryl Boyce-Taylor moved to the St Albans neighborhood of Queens, New York, and attended the Bronx-Manhattan Seventh Day Adventist School in the Bronx.

 After graduation, she worked as a file clerk and completed an undergraduate degree at City College of New York in Theatre.
 She then earned a Masters of Fine Art in Poetry from Stonecoast: The University of Southern Maine, and a Masters of Social Work from Fordham University.